michbx/p2pFiat/README.md

 Multiple approaches can be used - one possible approach may be that people who exchange satoshis for fiat stability (typically in the background of the app) - also serve themselves as oracle.

-As inputs for the various oracles a stream of agreed exchanges / unwindings of swaps can be sent of the p2p signaling layers - effectively transmitting to the network the exchange rates approved by users.
+As inputs for the various oracles a stream of agreed exchanges / unwindings of swaps can be sent on the p2p signaling layers - effectively transmitting to the network the exchange rates approved by users - a decentralised price oracle.
+This introduces a new challenge - how can we link a certain price signal to a specific asset, e.g. USD - a correlation with historic price signals will likely be a way for a node to assign reputation to an untrusted price signal.

 # Possible MVP architecture